 University at Buffalo Jacobs School of Medicine and Biomedical Sciences

-The new building for the Jacobs School of Medicine and Biomedical Sciences is the largest medical school under construction in the U.S. The eight-story, 628,000 gross square foot building will include state-of-the-art laboratory space; an expanded patient care simulation center for clinical, surgical and robotic surgery training; and administrative offices.
-The Niagara Frontier Transportation Authority Metro Allen/Hospital station will be integrated into the building, providing a direct connection to public transportation and easy access to downtown Buffalo and UB’s South Campus.
+The eight-story, 628,000 gross square foot Jacobs School of Medicine and Biomedical Sciences includes state-of-the-art laboratory space; an expanded patient care simulation center for clinical, surgical and robotic surgery training; and administrative offices.
+The Niagara Frontier Transportation Authority Metro Allen/Hospital station is integrated into the building, providing a direct connection to public transportation and easy access to downtown Buffalo and UB’s South Campus.

-Moving UB’s medical school to the heart of Buffalo will:
+Moving UB’s medical school to the heart of Buffalo:

-• Create state-of-the-art learning and research facilities that will encourage prospective students to study—and eventually practice—in Buffalo.
+• Creates state-of-the-art learning and research facilities that will encourage prospective students to study—and eventually practice—in Buffalo.

-• Attract world-class faculty to teach tomorrow’s practitioners, and to pioneer new medical treatments and technologies.
+• Attracts world-class faculty to teach tomorrow’s practitioners, and to pioneer new medical treatments and technologies.

-• Improve patient care in the region through the availability of much-needed clinical services as well as innovative treatments.
+• Improves patient care in the region through the availability of much-needed clinical services as well as innovative treatments.

-• Increase the school’s enrollment, thus training more physicians, especially in high-demand specialties such as: cardiology, endocrinology and biomedical informatics.
+• Increases the school’s enrollment, thus training more physicians, especially in high-demand specialties such as: cardiology, endocrinology and biomedical informatics.

-• Grow the university’s presence in downtown Buffalo and promote more collaboration with partner institutions on the Buffalo Niagara Medical Campus.
+• Grows the university’s presence in downtown Buffalo and promote more collaboration with partner institutions on the Buffalo Niagara Medical Campus.

 On October 22, 2013 Governor Cuomo announced the groundbreaking of the new UB Medical School.